nf-core/pathogensurveillance/docs/output.md

 </details>

-In order to select references to use with samples and provide a rough identification, all samples and references are sketched with `sourmash sketch` and all pairwise comparisons of sketches are made with `sourmash compare`.
+In order to select references to use with samples and provide a rough identification, all samples and references are sketched with [sourmash sketch](https://sourmash.readthedocs.io/en/latest/) and all pairwise comparisons of sketches are made with [sourmash compare](https://sourmash.readthedocs.io/en/latest/).

 ### Trees (`iqtree2`)